2021 Exam Information

 AP Biology Exams will be offered on paper in early May and as a digital exam in late May and early June.

 All versions of the exam will cover the full scope of course content, giving students the opportunity to qualify for college credit and placement.
 On the digital exam, students will answer free-response questions with a keyboard, rather than by hand.
-Students taking digital exams will not be asked to draw or graph as part of their response—rather, these skills will be assessed with questions about given diagrams or other stimuli.
+Students taking digital exams will not be asked to draw or graph as part of their response—rather, these skills will be assessed with questions about given graphs or other stimuli.
 The digital exam app will include any symbols students would need to type their responses.
 No handwritten or photographed work will be accepted.

 There are differences between the paper and digital versions of some 2021 AP Exams, and those variations differ by course.
 The information below applies to AP Biology only.
 View a summary of all 2021 AP Exam formats.